Inventory

 Middleware EDI means a third-party vendor (SPS Commerce, TrueCommerce, DiCentral) sits between the brand’s ERP and the retailer’s EDI inbox.
 The middleware translates the brand’s order/shipment data into EDI 856 format and routes it to the retailer.
 The model works, but introduces additional failure points: the brand’s ERP and the middleware can disagree about carton contents, label printing happens in a different system than the ASN, and retailer-specific rules require maintenance in two places.

-For apparel brands $5M to $100M with meaningful wholesale volume, native EDI is the operationally cleaner architecture.
-The annual cost of middleware (typically $15K to $40K plus per-retailer setup fees) plus the recurring chargeback cost from the integration gaps usually exceeds the cost of an apparel ERP that ships native EDI.
+The annual cost of middleware (typically $15K to $40K plus per-retailer setup fees) plus the recurring chargeback cost from integration gaps usually exceeds the cost of an apparel ERP that ships native EDI.
+Uphance was built native EDI on purpose for this reason.

 What does ASN-compliant operations actually require?